-The manorial capital of the Cyclades, the cosmopolitan island of Syros, with its unique atmosphere, invites you to discover every corner and spend unforgettable moments.
+The manorial capital of the Cycladic islands, the cosmopolitan Syros island, with its unique atmosphere, invites you to discover every corner and spend unforgettable moments.
 It is the ideal destination, both for relaxing holidays and for fun partying.
-The beauties of the island are many, so here, we will provide you with all the information you need to explore the charming island of Syros like a local.

 Table of Contents

-3. To admire the most beautiful old town of the Greek islands.
-Perched on one of the two hills that rise behind the port of the island, Ano Syros requires a lot of walking, but compensates the visitor with its picturesqueness, and the old-time charm one cannot miss.
+3. To admire the most beautiful old town on the Greek islands.
+Perched on one of the two hills that rise behind the port, Ano Syros requires a lot of walking, but compensates the visitor with its picturesqueness, and the old-time charm one cannot miss.

 4. To witness the wealthy region of Delagratsia.
 The aristocrats of the island built ornate villas with towers and beautiful gardens in the resort of Poseidonia, which the locals call by its old name, Delagratsia.
-It is located near some of the most compelling beaches on the island.
+It is located near some of the most compelling beaches.

-6. To swim in its stunning beaches.
-The most popular and organized beaches are located in the south of the island, while the most beautiful and quiet are hidden in the northwest.
+6. To swim in its stunning beaches and take in the breathtaking view.
+The most popular and organized beaches are located in the south, while the most beautiful and quiet are hidden in the northwest.
 Some of our favorites include those of Agios Nikolaos, Delagratsia, Galissas, and Megas Gialos.
 But we’ll talk about those and many more below.

-7. To taste the delectable cuisine of Syros.
+7. To taste the delectable local cuisine.
 Much like most parts of Greece, Syros has local flavors and dishes that are a treat to the senses.
-Before leaving the island, you must try the Syrian ‘loukoumia’, San Michalis cheese, halva pies, as well as ‘louza’, which is the traditional Cycladic sausage from sirloin marinated in red wine with pepper, allspice, cloves, and cinnamon.
+Before leaving, you must try the Syrian ‘loukoumia’, San Michalis cheese, halva pies, as well as ‘louza’, which is the traditional Cycladic sausage from sirloin marinated in red wine with pepper, allspice, cloves, and cinnamon.

 8. To hike its impressive trails.
 The size of Syros, as well as its geology, make it perfect for hiking.
-There are multiple routes on the island, most of which are marked, you can follow in order to appreciate the Greek land.
+There are multiple routes, most of which are marked, you can follow in order to appreciate the Greek land.
 If you’re a beginner, don’t worry, as the routes vary in size and difficulty.

 10. To take advantage of the islands’ diversity.
 Due to its size and its tourist infrastructure, Syros has so many accommodation and entertainment options that you can find at various prices, either in coastal settlements such as Galissas or in the island’s capital, Ermoupolis.